 The Thomas J. Emery Memorial

-Thomas J. Emery (1830-1906) and his wife Mary M. Emery (1844-1927) were prominent Cincinnati philanthropists who generously supported local cultural and educational institutions.
+Prominent philanthropists of Cincinnati, Thomas J. Emery and Mary M. Emery generously supported local cultural and educational institutions.
+Mary M. Emery founded The Emery Memorial as a not-for-profit corporation on April 20, 1925.

-Thomas Emery was an industrialist and real estate developer who made significant contributions both literally and figuratively to the building of Cincinnati.
+Thomas was an industrialist and real estate developer who made significant contributions both literally and figuratively to the development of Cincinnati.
 Mary Emery, whose generosity earned her the title “Cincinnati’s Lady Bountiful,” provided the inspiration and capital to build the model Village of Mariemont.

 The Last Will and Testament of Mrs. Emery states that “[T]he general purpose of this Memorial shall be to secure a citizenry which shall be more sane, sound and effective because of more satisfactory initial conditions of environment and education.”
 The Memorial will be used for the “physical, social, civic and educational betterment” of individuals.